Comparison of The Best AI Language Learning Apps

 - Real‑time feedback helps identify and correct recurring mistakes

-- Seamless switching between multiple languages within a single subscription
+- Seamless switching between multiple languages under one subscription

 Cons

-- Voice synthesis quality varies significantly across different languages
+- Voice synthesis quality varies significantly across languages

-- Some users report inconsistent correction accuracy or repetitive conversation patterns
+- Inconsistent correction accuracy or repetitive conversation patterns reported by some users

 - Heavily restricted free version limits meaningful evaluation before purchase